-\end{proof} \begin{remark} Note that the condition $N = \Om{1/\delta^2}$, respectively $N = \Om{s/\delta^2}$ is the condition we need in order that statistical decoding, respectively RLPN decoding succeed.
+from which it follows immediately that $ \bias\left( \langle \vec{e}_{\sN}, \vec{h}_{\sN}\rangle \right) = \delta(1+o(1)). $ \end{proof} \begin{remark} Note that the condition $N = \Om{1/\delta^2}$, respectively $N = \Om{s/\delta^2}$ is the condition we need in order that statistical decoding, respectively RLPN decoding succeed.
 This means that if we just have slightly more equations than the ratio $\frac{1}{\delta^2}$, then the standard assumption \eqref{eq:standardassumption} made for statistical decoding holds.
 The point of this assumption is that it allows easily to estimate the bias as the following lemma shows. \end{remark}

 \begin{lemma} Under the same assumptions made in Proposition \ref{prop:bias} we have that for all but a proportion $o(1)$ of codes,

 where $u \eqdef |\ev_{\sN}|$ and $K_w^{n}$ stands for the Krawtchouk polynomial of order $n$ and degree $w\in \llbracket 0,n\rrbracket$ which is defined as: